 People who are unable to smell asparagus metabolites in their own urine are also unable to detect it in the urine of individuals that are known producers of asparagus metabolites.
 This suggests that anosmia may be the most likely explanation.

-In a bid to find out if there are genetic factors involved in the ability to either smell or not smell asparagus metabolites, a team of researchers from the United States and Europe conducted a new study and published the results in the Christmas edition of The BMJ.
+In a bid to find out if there are genetic factors involved in the ability to either smell or not smell asparagus metabolites, a team of researchers from the United States and Europe conducted a

 Led by Sarah Markt and Lorelei Mucci – at the Harvard T.H.
 Chan School of Public Health, MA – the research team carried out an analysis of 6,909 men and women of European-American descent who were involved in two long-term research studies: the Nurses’ Health Study and the Health Professionals Follow-up Study.